Shopify/polaris/.changeset/silent-elephants-compare.md

 '@shopify/polaris-migrator': minor
 ---

-Added a migrator for breadcrumb arrays
+Added a migration for updating the Page component `breadcrumbs` prop to use an object instead of an array